We’ve all been there. Your ads are running just fine and then seemingly out of nowhere they stop performing.

 1. Audiences are “worn out”

 Say this phrase with me: first time impression ratio.
 It’s a huge deal, folks.
-This Facebook statistic tells you, by day and by ad set, how many of the impressions you’re showing are for the first time.
+This Facebook statistic tells you, by day and by ad set, how many of the Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More you’re showing are for the first time.

-When you start a new ad for a new audience, that number is 100%.
+When you start a new ad for a new This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, that number is 100%.
 As you advertise longer and spend more money, that number declines.
 It’s important to understand this metric in relation to ad performance because if that number dips below 50%, you probably need to refresh creative or rebuild that audience.

 You can begin finding “delivery insights” at the ad set level.